 For each block ack agreement, the recipient maintains a MAC variable NextExpectedSequenceNumber.
 The NextExpectedSequenceNumber is initialized to the value of the Block Ack Starting Sequence Control field of the ADDBA Request frame of the accepted block ack agreement.

+Under SAR BlockAck agreement, the NextExpectedSequenceNumber is initialized to the value of the MSDU Start Sequence Number subfields of Block Ack Starting Sequence Control field of the ADDBA Request frame of the accepted block ack agreement.

 If, after an MPDU is received, the receive buffer is not full, but the sequence number of the complete MSDU or

-A-MSDU in the buffer with the lowest sequence number is equal to the NextExpectedSequenceNumber for that block ack agreement, then the MPDU shall be passed up to the next MAC process.
+A-MSDU in the buffer with the lowest sequence number is equal to the NextExpectedSequenceNumber for that block ack agreement, then the MSDU shall be passed up to the next MAC process.

 10.24.5 Teardown of the block ack mechanism